oracle/graal/docs/reference-manual/native-image/NMT.md

 NMT support is disabled by default and must be explicitly enabled at build time.

 To build a native executable with NMT, use the `--enable-monitoring=nmt` option.
 If NMT is included at build time, it will always be enabled at runtime.
-This is different than OpenJDK which allows for enabling/disabling at runtime.
+This is different than on HotSpot which allows for enabling/disabling NMT at runtime.
 ```shell
 native-image --enable-monitoring=nmt YourApplication
 ```